qmk/qmk_firmware/keyboards/bm40hsrgb/keymaps/sigma-squared/readme.md

 Tap the layer keys to use the black legends, hold them to activate the corresponding layer.

-The Shortcut keys can be modified to suit your needs, or change them in you OS to match the keys.
+The Shortcut keys can be modified to suit your needs, or change them in your OS to match the keys.

-If you are using MacOS I recommend swapping your *Ctrl* and *Cmd* keys in the system preferences
+If you are using MacOS I recommend swapping your *Ctrl* and *Cmd* keys in system preferences

 ![img](https://i.imgur.com/xA1xkex.png)